 Following Water’s Edge services, we serve dinner after the service.
 This is a free community meal open to everyone.
 There is no obligation to stay for dinner, but you are more than welcome to do so.

 We have quite a few families at Transfiguration, and we welcome children into our church.
-On Sunday mornings we have a children’s ministry program for ages 2-7, which is held down the hall from the sanctuary in our Children’s Ministry Room.
+On Sunday mornings we have a Sunday School program, which is held next door in our Children’s Chapel.
 Children are also of course welcome to stay with their parents or guardians in the sanctuary for the service.

 Being a 100-year-old building on a hill, the answer to this is yes and no.

 Over recent years we have made an effort to make our primary worship and gathering spaces accessible.
 So, our sanctuary, accessible washroom, and narthex (where coffee hour is served) are accessible from the Chapel Door.
 Our parish hall is also accessible from the Manor Road Entrance.

 Yes, we have about 20 spots in our parking lot, including an accessible spot.
 On weekends there is also street parking in the immediate vicinity.

 We are in-between Davisville and Eglinton subway stations, and about a 10-15 minute walk from each.

 Should you get off at Davisville, walk north along Yonge and turn east onto Manor Road; if you get off at Eglinton station, walk south along Yonge street and turn east onto Manor Road.
 By bus along Eglinton, disembark at Redpath and walk south to the church.